Ruby-Network/ruby/docs/private.md

     ```yml
     port: 9293 #currently does nothing, but will be used in the future
     verboseLogging: "false" #change this to "true" to enable verbose logging
-    private: "false" #change this to "true" to enable private mode
+    private: "true" #change this to "true" to enable private mode
-    username: "ruby" #change this to your username (when using private mode)
+    username: "yourUsername" #change this to your username (when using private mode)
-    password: "ruby" #change this to your password (when using private mode)
+    password: "yourPassword" #change this to your password (when using private mode)

     multiuser: "true" # set to true to enable multiuser mode when using private mode (if not using private mode, this will be ignored)